recurve-inc/eeprivacy/README.md

 eeprivacy
 =========

-This repository contains the pilot implementation of the core privacy methods for the Energy Data Vault.
+This repository contains the pilot implementation of the core privacy methods for Energy Differential Privacy (EDP).
 The key components are:

 * Core Differential Privacy for energy efficiency analytics (`eeprivacy`)
 * Python API documentation for `eeprivacy`